< Back to Blog

 Fields Fields Blueberries Celebrates Wild Blueberry Weekend

-Wild Blueberry Weekend is set for the weekend of August 5 – 6, 2023, and will take place across the state at a variety of wild blueberry farms, breweries, restaurants, and more.
-In addition to the pancake breakfast, Fields Fields Blueberries has a wonderful weekend planned for visitors to the farm, including live music, farm and apiary tours, and 20+ female-owned craft vendors.
+Wild Blueberry Weekend is set for the weekend of August 3 – 4, 2024, and will take place across the state at a variety of wild blueberry farms, breweries, restaurants, and more.
+In addition to the pancake breakfast, Fields Fields Blueberries has a wonderful weekend planned for visitors to the farm, including live music, farm and apiary tours, and dozens of local vendors selling their creations.
 Here’s what you’ll find at Fields Fields Blueberries for the third annual Wild Blueberry Weekend:

 • Wild blueberries for purchase (fresh or frozen)